 6. Psychology Is Not Just about Therapy

 Psychology is usually associated with therapy, where someone writes down the problems of a client – most likely something to do with their childhood.
 Whilst therapy is a great aspect of psychology, there are other parts to being a psychologist.

 Actually, many psychologists are found working in other fields such as teaching, consulting, research, and not only in mental health.

 7. Psychology Isn’t for Everyone

 Psychology is not limited to those in need of therapy or studying mental health; in fact, psychology can be found all around us in our daily lives.
-We see the influence in our advertising, where psychology is used to develop marketing strategies.
-It’s used to recognise the needs of people and how to encourage them to buy products.
-In fact, even your favorite websites are optimised using psychology.
+We see the influence of our advertising, where psychology is used to develop marketing strategies.

 8. Psychologists Aren’t Mind Readers